chucknorris/dropkick/readme.markdown

  You can download DropkicK from [http://github.com/chucknorris/dropkick](http://github.com/chucknorris/dropkick)

  You can also obtain a copy from the build server at [http://teamcity.codebetter.com](http://teamcity.codebetter.com).

+ NuGet - Install-Package DropkicK (will bring a default deployment example with it).

 ### Source
 This is the best way to get to the bleeding edge of what we are doing.